opea-project/Enterprise-RAG/src/comps/guardrails/llm_guard_output_guardrail/README.md

 2. **Set up the environment variables**:
     - Edit the `.env` file to configure the necessary environment variables for the scanners you want to enable.

 ### 🚀1.
-Start OPEA LLM Guard Output Guardrail Microservice with Python (Option 1)
+Start LLM Guard Output Guardrail Microservice with Python (Option 1)

-To start the OPEA LLM Guard Output Guardrail microservice, you need to install python packages first.
+To start the LLM Guard Output Guardrail microservice, you need to install python packages first.

 #### 1.1.
 Install Requirements